 You might also brainstorm different ways that you can make your training more interactive.
 Tabletop exercises are a great way to involve all essential employees who need to rehearse their plan of action during an emergency.

 Identifying a Disgruntled Employee

 To prevent an incident from happening, one must recognize the signs indicative of anger or hostility.
-If an employee demonstrates open aggression, if they own weapons or talk about resorting to violence as a solution, they have signs of a disgruntled employee.
+If an employee demonstrates open aggression, owns weapons, or talks about resorting to violence as a solution, they may be a disgruntled employee.
 Although, the most prominent sign and the most dangerous type of disgruntled employee is one with criminal activity, especially when it pertains to violence.

 Addressing Disgruntled Employees

-You might think, "it will never happen to our business."
-However, there were 247 workplace casualties, 97 of which were killed, according to the FBI's 2019 statistics.
-That number was up 34 fatalities from 2018.
+You might think it will never happen to your business.
+However, in 2020 alone, workplace violence caused more than 20,000 injuries and nearly 400 fatalities.
 Disgruntled employees in your workplace should not be taken lightly.
 In fact, many workforce emergencies occur because the disgruntled employee didn't receive the help they needed.

 Getting Ready for National Preparedness Month the Right Way